History of Berliner FC Dynamo (2004–present): Mario Weinkauf era (2004–2006)

-Dirk Vollmar left for SV 1919 Bernbach during the winter break.
 Fightings broke out between supporters of BFC Dynamo and police during the match between Tennis Borussia Berlin and BFC Dynamo at the Mommsenstadion on 11 February 2005.
 The police had decided to intervene against away supporters after a fare had been lit in the guest block.
 Police officers were pelted with beer mugs and attacked by supporters of BFC Dynamo when they entered the guest block.
 The club management announced on 23 February 2005 that the club would not apply for a license for Regionalliga Nordost, despite the team being in third place in the league.
 The financial consolidation was not yet complete.
 President Weinkauf announced that only basic compensation could be paid to players.
 Victory bonuses were still open.
 Coach Christian Backs then chose to leave for Berliner AK 07 due to financial disagreements with the club.
 He signed a one-year contract with Berliner AK 07 for the coming season and was given a leave of absence by BFC Dynamo.
 Assistant coach Rajko Fijalek and goalkeeper coach Bodo Rudwaleit took over as coaches for the rest of the season.
 BFC Dynamo played a friendly match against the Turkey national under-21 football team at the Stadion im Sportforum on 18 May 2005.
 The friendly match was kicked off by the Turkish boxer Sinan Şamil Sam, nicknamed the "Bull of the Bosphorus".
-The team won the match 4-3, with two goals by Dennis Kutrieb.
-BFC Dynamo defeaed FSV Optik Rathenow 3-0 in the final matchday of the league seaso.
+The team won the match 4–3, with two goals by Dennis Kutrieb.
+BFC Dynamo defeated FSV Optik Rathenow 3–0 in the final matchday of the league season.
 The finished 2004-05 NOFV-Oberliga Nord in sixth place.
 Kutrieb left for SC Rot-Weiß Oberhausen and Maurice Jacobsen for Berliner AK 07 after the season.